 When I discovered Paul Hollywood’s technique for making scones, I was smitten.
 They rose toweringly tall and had a beautiful light, fluffy texture I’d never managed to recreate at home before.
-It is a little unconventional – you use bread flour and are encouraged to fold the dough over more than I would feel comfortable with a traditional scone recipe.
-I use Canadian white bread flour and I really love it – it is milled very fine and gives a pale yellow, golden hue to bakes made with it.
+It is a little unconventional – you use bread flour in his original recipe as he says thats the way all the “big hotels” make them and are encouraged to fold the dough over more than I would feel comfortable with a traditional scone recipe.
+I used Canadian white bread flour and I really love it – it is milled very fine and gives a pale yellow, golden hue to bakes made with it.
 Here is how they turn out though when made plain, without the Easter embellishments I am about to get onto.

 - 450g plus 50g strong bread flour